QiaoqingWu-AC/8916-group-assignment2/README.md

 {"DeviceId":"5thAveSensor","AvgIceThickness":42.5,"AvgSurfaceTemp":-2.0,"EventTime":"2024-12-02T21:58:00.0000000Z"}
 ```
 ## Reflection
-Discuss any challenges faced during implementation and how they were addressed.
 ### Simulating Multiple IoT Devices
 - **Challenge:** Ensuring that each device sends unique data to Azure IoT Hub while maintaining a streamlined simulation script.
 - **Solution:** Created three distinct devices in IoT Hub and used a single Node.js script to generate sensor data for all devices by looping through their connection strings.